“I say then: Walk in the Spirit, and you shall not fulfill the lust of the flesh”

 The Christian must exercise his volition both in salvation and sanctification.
 In salvation, the Christian must put faith in the finished work of Christ on the cross.
 In sanctification, the Christian must yield to the power of the Holy Spirit to execute the Christian way of life.
 The Christian does this by confession of sin (1 John 1:9) and yielding everything in his life to the control of the Holy Spirit (Ephesians 5:18).
 There is no peaceful co-existence between the flesh and the Spirit.
 Co-existence, yes.
 Peaceful co-existence, no. There is no compromise between the two domains.

-Christians cannot ever be completely free from evil desires that originate in their sin capacity but they do not need to surrender to them because they have the power of the Holy Spirit available to them.
-God gives us strong assurance that if we depend on the Holy Spirit, He will give us victory over sin.
+Christians cannot ever be completely free from evil desires that originate in their sin capacity.
+Still, they do not need to surrender to them because they have the power of the Holy Spirit available to them.
+God gives us a strong assurance that if we depend on the Holy Spirit, He will give us victory over sin.